 Are you planning to put in a fence, plant a tree, build a deck or start any other excavation project?
-If so, remember to call 811 two days before you dig, and we’ll mark the location of your lines for free.
+If so, remember to call 811 two days before you dig, and we'll mark the location of our lines for free.

 - Gas distribution lines run under streets, sidewalks and private property to bring gas to homes and businesses.
 These lines may be just a few inches deep due to erosion, prior landscaping or other activities.